 Teaching Load

-The normal teaching load for faculty members in Tobin College of Business, St. John’s College, the School of Education, and the School of Pharmacy is nine (9) credits per semester.
-The normal teaching load for faculty members in College of Professional Studies and faculty in the category of Professor of the Practice in The Peter J. Tobin College of Business is twelve (12) credits per semester, except faculty members with the rank of Full Professor and at least twenty five years of full-time faculty service in the College of Professional Studies whose normal teaching load shall be nine (9) credits, and the normal teaching load for Institute for Core Studies is twelve (12) credits per semester.
+The normal teaching load for faculty members in Tobin College of Business, St. John’s College, the School of Education, and the School College of Pharmacy & Health Sciences is nine (9) credits per semester.
+The normal teaching load for faculty members in the Collins College of Professional Studies and faculty in the category of Professor of the Practice in The Peter J. Tobin College of Business is twelve (12) credits per semester, except faculty members with the rank of Full Professor and at least twenty five years of full-time faculty service in the Collins College of Professional Studies whose normal teaching load shall be nine (9) credits, and the normal teaching load for Institute for Core Studies is twelve (12) credits per semester.
 For purposes of calculating teaching load, graduate credits and undergraduate credits are equivalent.
 Every faculty member is expected to teach a normal load, except as otherwise specifically provided in this Agreement.

-Teaching Load Adjustment for Faculty Members Outside The College of Professional Studies
+Teaching Load Adjustment for Faculty Members Outside The Collins College of Professional Studies

-Tenured faculty members outside the College of Professional Studies who have not been active in research and scholarship, and who prefer at this stage of their academic careers to teach an additional course rather than to undertake a research and scholarship obligation, may apply to teach an additional course in fulfillment of their research and scholarship responsibilities using the following procedure:
+Tenured faculty members outside the Collins College of Professional Studies who have not been active in research and scholarship, and who prefer at this stage of their academic careers to teach an additional course rather than to undertake a research and scholarship obligation, may apply to teach an additional course in fulfillment of their research and scholarship responsibilities using the following procedure:

 A faculty member may request that the Chair assign an additional course in fulfillment of the faculty member’s research and scholarship responsibilities.